roddhjav/apparmor.d/README.md

     * KDE (SDDM)
     * XFCE (Lightdm) *(work in progress)*
 - [Fully tested](https://apparmor.pujol.io/development/tests/)

+**Demo**

+You want to try this project, or you are curious about the advanced usage and security it can provide without installing it on your machine.
+You can try it online on my AppArmor play machine at https://play.pujol.io/

 > This project is originally based on the work from [Morfikov][upstream] and aims to extend it to more Linux distributions and desktop environments.